CptNatalie/Stock-Market-Prediction-Project3/README.md

 This AI chatbot assists users by providing fast return information on market data.

 #### Comprehensive Website
-In addition to our feature-rich platform, we are in the process of developing a full-fledged website to host Prospect Pulse's suite of tools and services.
+In addition to our feature-rich platform, we are developing a full-fledged website to host Prospect Pulse's suite of tools and services.
 The website will serve as a central hub for users to access resources, educational content, and real-time market updates, enhancing their overall investing experience.

 #### Forecasting AI

 Harnessing the power of AI, Prospector Pulse offers precise market predictions by analyzing real-time data from leading index funds.
 Our predictive analytics tool aids in making informed financial decisions, providing users with forecasts of market trends.
 #### AI Stock Ticker Prediction

-Our AI-driven platform equips users with the knowledge and tools necessary for accurate stock ticker predictions.
+Our AI-driven platform equips users with the knowledge and tools for accurate stock ticker predictions.
 By inputting investment capital and desired duration, users gain access to predictive analytics that facilitate strategic decision-making in the financial markets.

 #### Advanced Analytics